binkley/homebrewery-files/witch.md

 You learn the **Harsh Glare** cantrip.
 It counts as a Witch cantrip for you and doesn't count against the number of cantrips you know.
 (The cantrip is described at the end.)

+\column

 #### Level 1: Home Territory

+_Now that's a lovely new garden.
+I wonder what they're growing in it?
+Let's go find out._

 Every Witch has a place they call their own: a valley, village, forest, coast, sea, or patch of moorland.
 It may be no more than a day&rsquo;s walk across, but you belong to it and it belongs to you.

 - While within your home territory, **difficult terrain does not slow your group’s travel**.
 - You also gain advantage on _Wisdom (Survival)_ and _Intelligence (Nature)_ checks made to forage, track, or recall lore about this land.

 The DM and player should decide together what constitutes your home territory when becoming a Witch suitable to your background and backstory.
+Over a lifetime, a Witch may come to belong to more than one place.
+Each time you live and work in a new community for a year or more, your DM may let you claim it as an additional home territory.

 #### Level 1: Witch Armor